Daire Tiigivee waits expectantly for September.

-As a staff member with Agape Estonia (as Campus Crusade for Christ is called there), Daire (pronounced DYE-rah) directs Fox Week in partnership with the university.
+As a staff member with Agape Estonia (as Cru is called there), Daire (pronounced DYE-rah) directs Fox Week in partnership with the university.
 For 10 years, Agape Estonia has helped to organize the event as a way to make the transition easier for new students.

 The week also serves as a way to give students spiritual-interest questionnaires.

 "Because of former Communist rule in our country, Estonians generally think God is for weak people who can't manage their lives," says Daire.

 Though more than 60 percent of Estonia's population is non-religious, on the surveys many students express interest in knowing God personally.
 Eventually the Agape staff members contact the students and build relationships with them.

 Seven years ago, Daire was one of those students.
 Lonely and hoping to make friends, her first contact with Christians was with those running Fox Week.